craggASAP/Nicotinic_Receptor/GRAB_ACh/README.md

 **Installation:**

-To install MATLAB on a PC you require a paid subscription from MATLAB.
+To install MATLAB on a PC (Windows 10 or 11) you require a paid subscription from MATLAB.
+MATLAB version used was MATLAB R2024a.

 **Files:**